 "The Air Force is going to focus on the Air Force.
 We need a separate branch, and we're working on that.
 It's called the Space Force, which is very exciting.
 People love it, people love it, they get it, and they love it,” the president said on July 5.

-While President Trump ultimately cannot add a sixth service without Congressional approval, the Pentagon is moving forward to the extent that is already within the executive branch’s authority to stand up certain elements of a future Space Force.
+President Trump ultimately cannot add a sixth service without Congressional approval, but the Pentagon is moving forward to the extent that is already within the executive branch’s authority to stand up certain elements of a future Space Force.

 Last week the military-focused news outlet Defense One exclusively reported on a draft of the Pentagon’s plans that called for the creation of a new combatant command for space, a new joint agency for satellite purchases, and a new warfighting community that draws space operators from all service branches.